hug-sch/vse-docs/edit/assembling/assembing-2.rst

 ## 1. The timeline
 As you can see from fig. 1, the timeline codes are given in so called SMPTE-timecodes (first code) and frame numbers (second field).
 A SMPTE-timecode is a standard format, adopted by the Society of Motion Picture and Television Engineers (SMPTE) in the late 1960's.
 It is in the format of HH:MM:SS:FF.

-As a video editor, you probably are most interested in the SMPTE-timecode.
-It seems more natural to refer to a video fragment with a time indication, e.g. 00:01:15:10 or 1' 15'' and 10 frames than with a frame number, e.g. frame 55.
-Blender, however, is in the first place a 3D modeling tool where framenumbers are much more common.

-Also don't make the mistake to think that timecode is equal to time.
-For modern video, all time information, you'll get is the timestamp at the start of the recording and the duration in frames of the video.
-So, the time codes should be calculated.

-As the name implies, the timeline represents time (seconds).
-But, because the unit of a video clip (or strip in Blender talk) is one frame, the timeline is sometimes labeled in frames or a combination of time and frames.
-For example, in Blender you can choose to show the timeline in seconds or in frames.
-But, even the "seconds"-view is in fact a combination.
-The time code 01:21+11 indicates "1 minute and 21 seconds and 11 frames".
-Because each project has a frame-per-seconds `fps` parameter, you can always derive one code from the other.
-In a 30 fps project:

-* frame 155 is at time 115/30 = 3.8333 seconds or in Blender notation: 00:03+25.
-* time 2.5s falls within frame  2.5 * 30 = 75.

 With the following code, you can print the different time codes that Blender uses internally (see [Script Editor](script_editor.md) for an introduction to scripting).
 For this example, I have dragged the left handle of figure 1 to frame 0 and the right handle to frame 39; extending the original clip with 5 + 5 frames.